robiwkharisma/api-project/readme.md

 #### Directory Permission
 * `storage` directory and it's contents should be **writeable** by server-user (i.e www-data or apache).
 * `public/uploads` directory and it's contents should be **writeable** by server-user (i.e www-data or apache).

-Make sure your user `myre-dev` is added to www-data/apache groups by (example):
-* `sudo usermod -a -G www-data myre-dev`

 #### Environment Setup